RunestoneInteractive/pythonds/_sources/Introduction/ObjectOrientedProgramminginPythonDefiningClasses.rst

                 return 1
             else:
                 return 0

-The only thing ``AndGate`` needs to add is the specific behavior that performs the boolean operation that was described earlier.
-This is the place where we can provide the ``perform_gate_logic`` method.
-For an AND gate, this method first must get the two input values and then only return 1 if both input values are 1.
-The complete class is shown in :ref:`Listing 11 <lst_andgateclass>`.

 We can show the ``AndGate`` class in action by creating an instance and asking it to compute its output.
 The following session shows an